 Step 4.
 Convert Spotify music for freely enjoying

-After the above setting, click "CONVERT" button the start converting Spotify music.
+After the above setting, click "CONVERT" button the start converting Spotify music to AAC format.
 After converting, the output folder will open automatically.
-Or you can click the History button on the top-right interface to find the converted music.
+Or you can click the History button on the top-right interface to find the unprotected AAC format music.
 The converted Spotify music are DRM free, you can enjoy them freely on all of devices that support AAC format as you want.

 The free trial version only enables you to convert the first 3 minutes of each song.
 You can buy the full version to unlock this limitation.